-The Norwegian Petroleum Directorate9 (NPD) is a governmental organisation whose main objective is to contribute to maximize the value that society can obtain from the oil and gas activities.
-The initial dataset that we use is the NPD FactPages (see Footnote 1), containing information regarding the petroleum activities on the Norwegian Continental Shelf (NCS).
+The Norwegian Petroleum Directorate10 (NPD) is a governmental organisation whose main objective is to contribute to maximize the value that society can obtain from the oil and gas activities.
+The initial dataset that we use is the NPD Fact Pages11, containing information regarding the petroleum activities on the Norwegian continental shelf.

-The NPD benchmark consists of an an initial dataset reflecting the content of the FactPages, an ontology, a query set, a set of mappings, a data generator able to meaningfully increase the size of the initial dataset, and an automated testing platform.10 The ontology, the query set, and the mappings to the dataset have all been developed at the University of Oslo [26], and are freely available online (see Footnote 2).
+The NPD benchmark consists of an ontology, a query set, a set of mappings, a data generator, and an automated testing platform.12 The ontology, the query set, and the mappings to the dataset have all been developed at the University of Oslo [25], and are freely available online13.
 We adapted each of these, fixing some minor inconsistencies, adding missing mappings, and slightly modifying the query set to make the queries more suitable for an OBDA benchmark.
 Next we provide more details on each of these items.